 Stay up to date with the latest details on Virginia wineries openings and procedures in response to COVID-19.

-In accordance with Phase 3 guidelines for restaurant and beverage services, on, Virginia wineries may begin to offer dine-in options in both their indoor and outdoor spaces.
-Within those spaces, all parties must practice physical distancing and be separated by at least six feet.
+In accordance with current guidelines for restaurant and beverage services and Executive Order 72, Virginia wineries may offer dine-in options in both their indoor and outdoor spaces.
+Within those spaces, all social gatherings are limited to 10 people and must practice physical distancing and be separated by at least six feet.

 Each winery will be adjusting their operations in various ways to best serve their customers.
 To ensure the best experience, call or visit the winery's website or social media pages for the most up-to-date information.

 Many will be operating under revised hours of operation or may require a reservation.
 Tastings and product offerings may differ for the safety of customers.
-View wineries reopening their spaces.
+View wineries with open spaces.

 Despite the variation in offerings, you will find the following measures taken at all wineries: